indigotree/www-bagnallcentre-com/content/whats-on/lifestyle-and-diabetes-how-closely-are-they-related.md

 ---
 title: Lifestyle and Diabetes - How Closely Are They Related?
 description: >-
-  Worrying about keeping your family healthy?
+  Worrying about keeping you and your family healthy?
 Concerned about high blood sugar?
 Recently diagnosed with diabetes?
 Come to our Conference on 8th June.
 yoast_keyword: Diabetes
 starts_at: 2018-06-08T09:00:00.000Z
 featured_image: /uploads/lifestyle-diabetes-event.png